Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 ## After Class

-1. Look up these other Structural Patterns:
+1. Look up these other Structural patterns:

 - Aggregate
 - Extensibility